rsdoiel/antenna/socal_north.md

 ---

-## Law firm bills $1.8M to represent LA in a high-profile homelessness lawsuit, double the amount initially approved
+## Law firm bills $1.8M to represent LA in a high-profile homelessness lawsuit, double what city council approved

 date: 2025-08-08, updated: 2025-08-08, from: The LAist